-When food spills, leaks, pops, or bubbles out into the oven, your oven racks can become an encrusted mess that even the self-cleaning cycle can’t completely fix.
-If your oven racks are layered with grime and grease, it’s time to give them some special attention.
-You can always try a commercial cleaner, but if you’d prefer to avoid the chemicals found in oven sprays, here are some alternative ways to clean your oven racks.
+When food spills leak, pop, or bubble out into the oven, your oven racks can become an encrusted mess that even the self-cleaning cycle can’t completely fix.
+If your oven racks are layered with grime, grease, and baked-on gunk, it’s time to give them some special attention.
+You can always hire a professional or try a store-bought oven cleaner, but if you’d prefer to save money or avoid the harsh chemicals found in oven sprays, here are three smart alternatives for cleaning your oven racks.

-- For a natural cleaning solution, sprinkle household baking soda on the oven racks followed by vinegar.
+Sprinkle household baking soda on the oven racks, followed by a coating of vinegar.
 When the solution stops foaming, cover the racks in hot water and let them sit overnight.
 You also can do this method in the bathtub.
-Use salt and a brush to remove any stubborn stains.
+For heavily soiled oven racks, you can then use salt and a scrubber to remove any stubborn stains.

-- Another natural method to try is a simple paste of three parts baking soda to one part warm water.
-Apply the paste with a paintbrush or pastry brush, and let the mixture sit on the racks to work.
-Remove with a sponge and warm water, or use a plastic spatula or scraper if the paste has dried.
+Another natural method to try is a simple paste of three parts baking soda to one-part warm water.
+Apply the paste with a paintbrush or pastry brush, and let the mixture sit on the racks to work for about 20 minutes.
+Remove with a sponge and warm water or use a plastic spatula or scraper if the paste has dried.

-- If water and baking soda aren’t enough to clean your grimy oven racks, try mixing some concentrated dish soap along with a half-cup of kosher salt into the baking soda paste.
-Spread this mixture on the racks, and let them sit overnight.
+If water and baking soda aren’t enough to clean extra-grimy oven racks, try mixing some concentrated dish soap along with a half-cup of kosher salt into the baking soda paste.
+Spread this mixture on the racks and let them sit overnight.
 The next day, rinse with warm water and use a little distilled vinegar if there’s any residue to remove.

-What if You Can't Clean Your Oven Racks Properly?
+What if You Can't Get Your Oven Racks Clean?

-If your oven racks simply won’t come clean, or if they have become warped or damaged, consider replacing them.
-Contact your oven manufacturer to find out if replacement racks are available for your particular model.
-With an American Home Shield Home Warranty Plan that includes appliances, oven components may be covered.
+If your oven racks simply won’t come clean, or if they have become warped or damaged, you may want to consider an American Home Shield home warranty plan that includes appliances.